FAQ

 Numerous studies confirm that the support of a birth doula does indeed reduce the odds of both a cesarean and/or an instrumental vaginal delivery.
 However, that does not mean that we can guarantee you will have a vaginal birth.
 We can guarantee that you will receive excellent emotional, physical, and informational support no matter how your birth unfolds and no matter how you ultimately bring your child into the world.
 And, we can help you reduce your risk for a cesarean birth by helping you select a low-cesarean-rate provider and by helping you learn about and advocate for avoiding unnecessary medical interventions.

 In the event that you give birth by a cesarean section, your birth doula will be with you to help prepare for the procedure, filling in what to expect beyond the clinical explanations of your provider.
 If permitted, they will be by your side during the procedure, and help support you immediately afterwards as you both recover from surgery and meet your baby.
+Our goal is to help you feel human - with a focus on your emotional and physical needs while your care provider team attends to your clinical needs.
 Once home, your postpartum doula will be there to help care for you and baby during your physical recovery.

 Can I pay with my FSA/HSA/Insurance?
 When do I submit for reimbursement?